nafisalzamee-lab/Exploratory-Data-Analysis-on-Company-Layoff-Data-Using-MySQL/README.md

 ---
 ### 🛠️🧩 Key Processes Performed:
-- Examined maximum layoffs in single events
+- **Maximum Layoffs Identification:** Found the largest layoff events and companies with 100% layoffs.
-- Grouped layoffs by company, industry, country, and year
+- **Aggregate Layoffs by Company:** Summed total layoffs per company to assess overall impact.
-- Extracted and manipulated date fields for monthly and yearly aggregation
+- **Industry and Country Impact Analysis:** Grouped data to identify which sectors and regions were hardest hit.
-- Calculated rolling totals to track cumulative layoffs over time
+- **Temporal Trend Analysis:** Used year, month extraction and rolling sums to analyze layoffs progression over time.
-- Ranked companies by layoffs per year using window functions and CTEs
+- **Company-Year Ranking:** Ranked companies annually based on layoffs using window functions and dense ranking for yearly comparison of impact.

 ---

 ### 🌟 **Key Features & Methodologies:**
 ---
-1. **Initial Data Exploration and Maximum Layoffs Check:**
+ **1. Initial Data Exploration and Maximum Layoffs Check:**
 The analysis began by inspecting the maximum layoffs reported on any single day and identifying companies with total workforce layoffs (100%).
 This provided context on scale and severity.

 ```sql